Long-ranged spectral correlations in eigenstate phases: Numerical study of physical models

-We now consider various quantum-mechanical many-body systems which are known to host an MBL to ergodic transition and numerically study their spectrum focusing on the probes discussed in \cref{sec:Measures of spectral correlations} as follows:
+We now consider various quantum-mechanical many-body systems that are known to host an MBL to an ergodic transition and numerically study their spectrum focusing on the probes discussed in \cref{sec:Measures of spectral correlations} as follows:

-\emph{SFF}: We extract the spectral form factor $K(\tau,N)$ defined in \cref{eq:SFF} and compare it to the analytical form obtained from RMT shown in \cref{eq:SFF_Chaos} in the ergodic phase and to the form obtained from Poisson numbers shown in \cref{eq:SFF_Poisson} in the MBL phase.
-In particular, we verify that deep in the MBL phase, we observe the power-law scaling shown in \cref{eq:KPoisson_universal}.
+\emph{SFF}: We extract the spectral form factor $K(\tau,N)$ defined in \cref{eq:SFF} and compare it with the analytical form obtained from RMT shown in \cref{eq:SFF_Chaos} in the ergodic phase and to the form obtained from Poisson numbers shown in \cref{eq:SFF_Poisson} in the MBL phase.
+In particular, we verify that deep in the MBL phase we observe the power law scaling shown in \cref{eq:KPoisson_universal}.
 The SFF plots are shown in \cref{fig:SFF_numerics} for the various models.

-\emph{DOG}: We compute the density of all gaps defined in \cref{eq:DOG} and compare it to the analytical expression obtained from RMT shown in \cref{eq:chi_RMT} on the ergodic phase and to the form obtained from Poisson spectra shown in \cref{eq:chi_poisson1} on the MBL phase.
+\emph{DOG}: We compute the density of all gaps defined in \cref{eq:DOG} and compare it with the analytical expression obtained from RMT shown in \cref{eq:chi_RMT} in the ergodic phase and to the form obtained from the Poisson spectra shown in \cref{eq:chi_poisson1} in the MBL phase.
 The DOG plots are shown in \cref{fig:DOG} for the various models.
-As discussed in \cref{sec:chi0_orderparameter}, we also use the appropriately normalized density of zero-gaps $[N \chi(0,N)] \in [0,1]$ as an order parameter to track the transition between the MBL and ergodic phases.
+As discussed in \cref{sec:chi0_orderparameter}, we also use the appropriately normalized density of zero gaps $[N \chi(0,N)] \in [0,1]$ as an order parameter to track the transition between the MBL and the ergodic phases.
 This is shown in \cref{fig:r_chi0} where we compare the location of the transition determined by $[N \chi(0,N)]$ with the same determined by the more conventional adjacent gap ratio ($r$) defined in \cref{eq:r}.
-Discussions on the sensitivity of numerical computations of $\chi(x,N)$ to binning is discussed in \cref{sec:level_repulsion,app:binning}
+Discussions on the sensitivity of numerical computations of $\chi(x,N)$ to binning are discussed in \cref{sec:level_repulsion} and \ref{app:binning}